mbits-libs/args/README.md

 Small open-source library for program argument parser, inspired by Python's `argparse`, depending only on the standard library, with C++17 as minimum requirement.

-It automaticaly builds and prints out help info for program arguments, can react to missing or unrecognized arguments and has support for arguments with and without values.
+It automatically builds and prints out help info for program arguments, can react to missing or unrecognized arguments and has support for arguments with and without values.

 The argument values can be stored in:
 - `std::string`s,